A good scope will let you engage targets at further distances, with tighter shot groupings, and throw more lead downrange, where it counts.

-There are plenty of opinions online referencing scopes that are good for different situations; either for hunting, target practice, or even self defense.
-But what matters most is finding the best AR 15 scope that fits your particular needs, so we’re here to help.
+There are plenty of opinions online referencing scopes that are good for different situations; either for hunting, target practice, or even for self defense.
+But what matters most is finding the best AR 15 scope that fits your particular needs, so were here to help.

 The scopes included in this guide are just a small portion of the options available on the marketplace.
 So many manufacturers and models exist that there is no way we could have listed them all.
 However, many great quality scopes are included at every price range and from a wide range of makers.

-A telescopic sight, or scope, is the essential tool that can upgrade the accuracy of your shots in everything from hunting, to target shooting, to self defense using an AR-15.
-In all these cases the scope works to make getting your shot on target much easier than lining up your standard ironsights.
+A telescopic sight, or scope, is the essential tool that can upgrade the accuracy of your shots in everything from hunting, to target shooting, to self defense, using an AR-15.
+In all these cases the scope works to make getting your shots on target much easier than lining up your standard iron sights.

 So how does this all work?
 A series of lenses refract incoming light from the target which magnifies the image.
-Within this system is a recticle, or image pattern, that overlays on the image and provides an aiming point.
-All this is mounted onto the rail of your AR puts you in business.
+Within this system is a reticle, or image pattern, that overlays on the image and provides an aiming point.
+When all this is mounted onto the rail of your AR, you should be good to go.
 There is a little bit of pre work that needs to be done with zeroing in the scope to a given distance, but after that it should be accurate.

-Each variable has its tradeoffs, but if you can find a good combination of these for the right price the you should feel confident in your choice.
+Each variable has its trade offs, but if you can find a good combination of these for the right price then you should feel confident in your choice.

 The magnification power of the scope denotes the factor by how much it enlarges the image.
 So a 4x power scope makes the image appear 4 times larger, or as if you were standing 4 times closer to the object.
 An 8x scope makes it 8 times larger.

 There are fixed magnification scopes, which have only one magnification setting, and also variable magnification scopes which can be adjusted to provide a range of magnifications.